LogitTrace: Detecting Benchmark Contamination via Layerwise Logit Trajectories: Introduction

 \section{Introduction}

-Large language models (LLMs) have achieved remarkable performance across reasoning, dialogue, and code generation tasks\citep{brown2020language,openai2023gpt4,touvron2023llama}.
-However, their success has raised growing concerns about \emph{data contamination}, where benchmark test data (or their rephrased variants) appear in the training corpus.
+Large language models (LLMs) have achieved remarkable performance across reasoning, dialogue, and code generation tasks~\citep{brown2020language,openai2023gpt4,touvron2023llama}.
+However, their success has raised growing concerns about \emph{data contamination}, where benchmark test data (or their transformed variants) appear in the training corpus.
 Such contamination can lead models to reproduce memorized solutions while appearing to reason, compromising claims of true generalization and raising privacy and intellectual property risks~\citep{carlini2021extracting,zhao2024measuring,nasr2025scalable}.
-Contamination has been documented in widely used datasets such as MMLU and TruthfulQA \citep{deng2024contamination}.
-It can yield deceptively strong outputs: models may still solve compressed or even invalid problems, reflecting recall rather than reasoning (See Figure~\ref{fig:case_study}).
-Alternatively, \citet{wu2025reasoning} demonstrate that reinforcement learning gains on math benchmarks can vanish once contaminated items are removed, underscoring the urgent need for systematic contamination detection.
+Contamination has been documented in widely used datasets such as MMLU and TruthfulQA~\citep{deng2024contamination}.
+It can yield deceptively strong outputs: models may still solve compressed or even invalid problems, reflecting recall rather than reasoning.
+Alternatively,~\citet{wu2025reasoning} demonstrate that reinforcement learning gains on math benchmarks can vanish once contaminated items are removed, underscoring the urgent need for systematic contamination detection.

-Existing detection methods primarily rely on completion-based recall tests \citep{carlini2023quantifying,nasr2025scalable} and distributional probes such as perplexity and output agreement \citep{li2023reasoning,dong2024generalization,shi2024detecting,zhang2024divergence,zhang2024pacost}.
+Existing detection methods primarily rely on completion-based recall tests \citep{carlini2023quantifying,nasr2025scalable} and distributional probes such as perplexity and output agreement \citep{li2023perplexity,dong2024generalization,shi2024detecting,zhang2024divergence,zhang2024pacost}.
 Other approaches include adversarial compression \citep{schwarzschild2024memorization} and partial probing \citep{zhao2024measuring,ye2024datacali}.
-While these methods provide valuable evidences of contamination, their reliance on surface lexical overlap limits robustness.
-When test problems are rephrased, paraphrased, or structurally altered, detection accuracy degrades substantially \citep{deng2024contamination,yao2024crosslingual}.
-For example, \citet{yang2023rethinking} report that adding paraphrased MMLU items into training raises Llama 2 accuracy from 45--55\% to nearly 89\%, almost matching GPT-4.
-Such findings reveal that contamination persists even without verbatim overlap and motivate robust representation-level approaches.
+While these methods provide valuable evidence of contamination, they often depend on surface forms, completion behavior, or final-output statistics.
+As a result, their robustness can degrade when test problems are rephrased, paraphrased, translated, or structurally altered \citep{deng2024contamination,yao2024crosslingual}.
+For example, \citet{yang2023rethinking} report that adding paraphrased MMLU items into training raises Llama 2 accuracy from 45-55\% to nearly 89\%, almost matching GPT-4.
+Such findings reveal that contamination can persist even without verbatim overlap, motivating more robust representation-level detection methods.